feathersjs-ecosystem/feathers-permissions/README.md

 ## Simple example

-The following example will limit all `messages` service calls to users that have `admin` in their `permissions`:
+The following example will limit all `messages` service calls to users that have `admin` in their `roles`:

 ```js
 const feathers = require('@feathersjs/feathers');